McLarenCollege/foundations_public/catchup-filter-tennis-players.md

 returns the **last n** tennis players that match the filter criteria.
 It should take three parameters:

 - a list of tennis player details including name and whether the player is retired
-- a boolean representing whether to return only active players (ie. not retired) or both active and retired players
+- a boolean `activeOnly` representing whether to return only active players (ie. not retired) or both active and retired players
+   - If `activeOnly` is `true`, we need to consider only non-retired players.
+   - If `activeOnly` is `false`, we should include both retired & non-retired players.
 - a number n representing the number of players to return

 For example, given the following list